IDGA Military Air Assets - Click Here!

 Nordic Cooperation: NASAMS for Finland

-NASAMS’ core is provided by a combination of the AN/MPQ-64 F1 Improved Sentinel 3D X-band radar, and the AIM-120 AMRAAM active guidance missile.
+NASAMS’ core is a combination of the AN/MPQ-64 F1 Improved Sentinel 3D X-band radar and the AIM-120 AMRAAM active guidance missiles.
 The AMRAAM missile’s active radar homing means that external radar guidance is no longer required once the target comes within the missile’s own seeker range.
 That allows tactics like rotating burst scans from the radars, coupled with network sharing to improve survival odds, and confirm position data for incoming aircraft, UAVs, or cruise missiles.

 Engagement can even take place with radars completely shut down.
 NASMS can use external data sources for position tracking, supplemented by NASMS’ MSP-500 electro-optical surveillance system in fair weather, in order to establish a target’s location and verify its identity for firing.